AustinGoodman/non-linear-sphere-tracing/README.md

 <br/>

 ## Part 8 - Nonlinear Raymarching
-Now create the nonlinear raymarching function according to the method described in the paper.
+Now we can create the nonlinear raymarching function according to the method described in the paper.
 The paper does not explain how the normals are to be calculated on the deformed geometry but it turns out that they transform simply with the transpose of the jacobian so we can reuse our getNormal method from before.
 ```HLSL
 SceneHit raymarchNonlinear(float3 rayOrigin, float3 omega0) {
     SceneHit sceneHit;